Divorce Records and Privacy

 - A narrowly tailored request that does not limit the seal more than necessary

 Reasons for Sealing Divorce Records

-- The need to protect children from identification in divorce records;
+- Protecting children from identification in divorce records

 Narrowly Tailored Requests to Seal Divorce Records

 A request to seal divorce records must be narrowly tailored.
 This means it must not remove too much information from the public record.
 Narrow requests to seal divorce records have a better chance than requests to seal all records in a case.